kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 ![Image](../img/sl-6.png)
 **Figure 6**

-Figure 6 shows how the requester can enter the work page.
+Figure 6 shows how the requester can enter the worker's sequence labeling page to test and re-check the settings.

 ## (6) Seuqnce Labeling Page for Workers
 The below images display how the worker use sequence labeling to tag entities.